dnstld/subarttattoo/README.md

 gulp
 ```

-to prepare files for production and save inside the *dist* directory...<br />
+to prepare files for production...<br />

 ```
 gulp production